OleksiyRudenko/gha-git-credentials/README.md

 Pushing to the current repository should work with the always-available GitHub Token `{{ secrets.GITHUB_TOKEN }}`.

-You may also want to override default git user name and email.
+You may also want to override default git username and email.

 Actor would also be overridden when pushing to a repo cloud other than GitHub.